-is a cryptocurrency that can be used to buy and sell goods and services anonymously.
+Bitcoin is a cryptocurrency that can be used to buy and sell goods and services anonymously.
 Transactions are tracked by a network of independent computers using blockchain technology.

 Money must also be a store of value.
 Store of value means that the currency must retain its value.
 Large fluctuations in value discourage the use of a currency.
-Many merchants are apprehensive in using bitcoin because the currency is not stable.
-Bitcoin's value fluctuated 10% or more on 25 days in 2017.
-Its price range was a low of $739.55 and a high of $19,870.62.
-(See Blockchain's
+Many merchants are apprehensive about using bitcoin because the currency is not stable.
+It is not uncommon for Bitcoin's value to fluctuate more than 10% in a single day.
+In April 2021, its price ranged from a low of $50,111 on April 24 to a high of $63,253 on April 15.
+(See Blockchain's graph and the current price of bitcoin.)
+The laws of supply and demand determine the value.
+Speculators have purchased bitcoin in hopes of its widespread acceptance – but stabilization is needed to attract more merchants.

-posted a terrific video illustrating several problems using bitcoin as currency.
-In it, the WSJ’s Thomas Di Fonzo uses bitcoin in several New York establishments.
-He pays $76 for a $10 pizza for lunch, and then waits until that evening before his order has been processed.
 There are two possible reasons why the pizza price was so high.
-Assume you are the owner of the pizza restaurant.
-You set your prices every day first thing in the morning.
+Suppose you are the owner of the pizza restaurant.
+You set your daily prices first thing in the morning.
 This morning a bitcoin was worth $10,000, so you set your $10 pizza price at 0.001 bitcoin.
-Later that day the price of bitcoin fell 25 percent, so the .001 bitcoin you accepted is now worth $7.50!
+(Bitcoin's value is approximately $55,000, but I have assumed $10,000 to make the math easier.)
+Later that day bitcoin's value fell 25 percent, so the .001 bitcoin you accepted is now worth $7.50!
 You lost $2.50 because you accepted bitcoin.
 How could you protect yourself as a business owner?
 You could add to the bitcoin price to reduce your risk.

-It should be safe to hold cash, but with bitcoin, holding currency carries a large risk.
+It should be safe to hold cash, but with bitcoin, holding currency carries a significant risk.
 Bitcoin does not meet the tests of currency because its volatile value complicates transactions and detracts from its acceptance.
 The most common choice among vendors is not to accept bitcoin because sellers do not feel comfortable that the currency will maintain its value.
-Accepting bitcoin as payment is really speculating in its appreciation and most business owners have chosen not to take the risk.
+Accepting bitcoin as payment is really speculating in its appreciation, and most business owners have chosen not to take the risk.
 A more stable bitcoin would improve its store of value, make it an easier measure of value, and help it act as a medium of exchange by increasing its acceptance.
 Only time will tell whether the value of bitcoin is stable enough to become more widely accepted as a currency and not as a speculative investment.